BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The abundance of disjointed information and excessive transparency makes it nearly impossible to organize the world and assign meaning to it.
 Faces transform into screens or terminals that passively absorb.

-In his early career, Baudrillard aimed to merge Marxism with structuralism but eventually abandoned the former.
+In his early career, Baudrillard aimed to merge (post-)Marxism with (post-)structuralism but eventually abandoned the former.
-He applied structuralism in his analysis of *The System of Objects*.
+He applied structuralism in his analysis of *The System of Objects* {% cite baudrillard:1968 %}.
 Baudrillard theorized that the significance of commodities stems not primarily from their use or exchange value, but rather from their sign value.
 In structuralism, the meaning of elements, such as words, doesn't derive from what they represent.
 For instance, teaching a child the word 'tree' isn't as simple as pointing to one and stating, "Look, this is a tree!"